sc0v0ne/LearnAI/ml/statistics.md

 <!-- MarkdownTOC -->

+- What is Statistics
 - Correlation
-  - Which method should you use?
-Pearson or Spearman’s
+  - Pearson vs Spearman
 - Statistics for Machine Learning
 - References

 <!-- /MarkdownTOC -->

+## What is Statistics

+Statistics is a collection of tools that you can use to get answers to important questions about data.

+We can use _descriptive_ statistical methods to transform raw observations into information that you can understand and share.

+We can use _inferential_ statistical methods to reason from small samples of data to whole domains.

-Here is a list of the topics covered in the article:
+Here is a list of the topics covered in [1]:

 - Descriptive vs Inferential Statistics
 - Data Types